telerik/blazor-docs/components/grid/selection/multiple.md

 The Grid allows selection and deselection via the `SelectAll` property.
 Setting this property to `true` (its default value) will render a checkbox in the grid header.

 You can add a `SelectAllMode` parameter, which supports the following options:
 * `Current` - selects all rows on the current page.
-This also applies to filtered, sorted, etc.
+This also applies to filtered, sorted, etc. This is the default value of the `SelectAllMode`.
 * `All` - selects all the data in the Grid.

-If the `SelectAllMode` is not added, in **Pageable** Grid, it will default to selecting the rows on the current page.

-**Limitations:**
-* `SelectAllMode All` is not supported for IQueryable grid collections as immediate queries will be initiated.
+  * It is not recommended to use IQueryable collection.
+In `All` mode an automatic selection of all data is invoked.
+Using IQueryable may result in performance hit.

 **Usage:**